 Frequently Asked Questions (FAQs)

-What is the primary difference between a web server and a web client?
+What is the difference between a web server and a web client?

 A web server executes and serves web content, whereas a web client requests and displays the same.